 Maintenance shall be performed by qualified technicians only.
-Follow the appropriate procedures and warnings as presented in manual.
+Following the appropriate procedures and warnings as presented in manual.

-- 1. Drain and relieve pressure from the pump and system as required. - Remove the head assembly from the outboard (nondriven) side of the pump according to steps 4 - 9 in the "Pump Disassembly" section of this manual. - 3.
+- Drain and relieve pressure from the pump and system as required. - Remove the head assembly from the outboard (nondriven) side of the pump according to steps 4 - 9 in the "Pump Disassembly" section of this manual. - 3.
 Turn the shaft by hand until a vane (14) comes to the top (12 o'clock) position of the rotor.
 Remove the vane. - Install a new vane (14), ensuring that the rounded edge is UP, and the relief grooves are facing towards the direction of rotation.
 See Figure 6. - Repeat steps 3 and 4 until all vanes have been replaced.
-NOTE: The current rotor & shaft has eight vanes and no push rods.
-Older rotor & shafts may have four vanes and two push rods. - 6.
+NOTE: The standard rotor & shaft has eight vanes and no push rods.
+The optional rotor & shaft has four vanes and two push rods. - 6.
 Reassemble the pump according to the "Pump Assembly." section of this manual.